-Student Publications supports the mission and goals of the Division for Student Affairs and the entire University by providing both individuals and groups at the University with vehicles to publicize activities and events of relevance to the campus community.
+Student Publications supports the Division for Student Affairs and the entire University's mission and goals by providing both individuals and groups at the University with vehicles to publicize activities and events of relevance to the campus community.

 Students who wish to join the staff of Student Publications should visit the Student Publications Employment page.